canonical/charm-relation-interfaces/interfaces/openfga/v0/README.md

 - Is expected to expose to the Requirer `token_secret_id`, `store_id`, `address`, `scheme` and `port` fields in the *application* databag.

 ### Requirer
+- Is expected to provide the `store_name` it requires in its application databag
 - Is expected to use the `token_secret_id`, `store_id`, `address`, `scheme` and `port` fields, when exposed by the `Provider`, to set up an OpenFGA connection.

 ## Relation Data